dmcintire/slugisdata/README.md

 =======
-*This is a preliminary effort to host San Luis Unit (SLU) geo-data on GitHub.*
+*This is a preliminary effort at hosting San Luis Unit (SLU) geo-data on GitHub.*

+To view a sample of some of the data, click on a .geojson file within the `ExampleData` folder

 ###Looking for a shapefile, or other format?###